 Nouriel Roubini,3 a professor at NYU’s Stern School of Business.
 He is also a Senior Economist for International Affairs in the White House during the Clinton Administration.
 He has also worked for the IMF, the US Federal Reserve, and the World Bank.

 Roubini predicts that the current global expansion will likely continue into next year, but warns that the conditions will be ripe for a global recession in 2020.

 He makes the point that global stimulus packages are coming to an end, that inflation is coming, that trade disputes will create a drag on economies and that interest rates are now on an upward trajectory.
 He is of course right on all points.

-Roubini also says that China must slow its growth to deal with overcapacity and excessive leverage and that Europe will have to deal with its own current political dynamics and threats of more exits.
+Roubini also says that China must slow its growth to deal with overcapacity and excessive leverage.
+On the other part of the world, Europe will have to deal with its own current political dynamics and threats of more exits.
+The Brexit has, unfortunately, set this kind of model for other countries within the European Union.
 As has been shown in previous recessions, “the risk of illiquidity and fire sales/undershooting will become more severe and probably more importantly, that the backstop that central banks provided during the post-crisis years can no longer be counted on.”

 In other words, Keynesian economics has just failed.
 Few governments were able to save anything from the last crash to pay for the next one.

 William White4 is a former deputy governor of the Bank of Canada and former head of the Monetary and Economic Department of the Bank for International Settlements.

 White, like Roubini, takes the view that the next recession might be even costlier than the last one, “not least because policymakers will face unprecedented economic and political constraints in responding to it.”